jviotti/jviotti/README.md

   out](mailto:juan.viotti@postman).
 We are hiring!

 - I'm building a very space-efficient schema-driven binary serialization format for IoT and the web based on [JSON Schema](http://json-schema.org).
+This project will be open-source once I submit by dissertation!